© 2020 Baptist Health. All Rights Reserved.

 Defusing the problem

-Start by having your blood pressure checked—at every office visit, or at least two to four times a year, says the ADA.
+Start by having your blood pressure checked at every office visit, says the ADA.

 If you need to lower your blood pressure, your doctor may recommend a combination of lifestyle changes and medications.
 Check with your doctor before starting an exercise program, especially if you haven't been active.
 Then follow this advice from the ADA: